Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 • The location of the impact.

-While rear-end collisions are generally less severe than front-end or rollover collisions, they can still result in severe injuries that require lengthy treatment and rehabilitation.
-Rear-end collisions often cause a concussion or whiplash-type injuries, as the unexpected shunt causes a driver or passenger’s head or neck, respectively, to rapidly jolt forward and back.
+While rear-end collisions are typically less severe than front-end or rollover collisions, they can still result in severe injuries that require lengthy treatment and rehabilitation.
+Rear-end collisions often cause a concussion or whiplash-type injuries, as the unexpected shunt causes a driver or passenger’s head or neck, respectively, to jolt forward and back.

 What Causes Airbag Failure?